How to Measure Women’s Sizes — Full Guide + Chart

 Inverted Triangle – Broad shoulders with narrower hips.
 Flared skirts and V-neck tops balance the frame.

-👉 Knowing your body shape helps you interpret size charts better, because you will know where you might need more room (hips, bust, or waist).
+👉 Know your body shape helps you interpret size charts better, because you will know where you might need more room (hips, bust, or waist).

 Smart Shopping Tips for Women